Teaching module applications

 When can teaching module applications be used?

+The person applying for the review, usually the module co-ordinator, is responsible for ensuring that student projects adhere to what is set out in the ethics application.
 Students undertaking distinct research projects, or whose plans deviate significantly from the module approval, must each submit their own application to their SEC.

-How to apply for teaching module approval
+How to apply for ethics review of a teaching module application

 - the module code